hasura/graphql-engine/manual/guides/install-hasura-on-any-kubernetes-cluster/docker-for-desktop.rst

 Install Hasura on Docker for Desktop
 ====================================

-If you a Mac or a Windows machine, you can install Docker for Mac or Docker for Windows (from Edge channel) to get a Kubernetes cluster.
+If you have a Mac or a Windows machine, you can install Docker for Mac or Docker for Windows (from Edge channel) to get a Kubernetes cluster.
 This is a zero-configuration single node Kubernetes cluster.

 .. note::